Home Compare RNO.PA vs VOW3.DE

 Renault vs Volkswagen: Which Stock Looks Stronger in 2026?

-Volkswagen holds the cleaner structural position, with the lead spread across profitability and stability.
+Volkswagen holds the cleaner structural position, with profitability as the main driver and stability adding further support.
 Renault still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON